This has got to be one of the oldest, and yet hottest topic among the Microsoft Excel’s community.

 But before that, why is there so much interest among this single topic?

 Shouldn’t there be a clear winner since this topic has been discussed countless of times?

 You see, whether VLOOKUP or INDEX-MATCH is better depends largely on how you define “better”.

-"Better" can mean different things to different people.
-"Better" can also change in different situations.
-What is better today may not be better tomorrow if circumstances change.
+“Better” can mean different things to different people.
+“Better” can also change in different situations.
+What is better depends on the circumstances.

 So who do we turn to for advice then?